 The Banknote Character Advisory Committee starts the process in selecting characters.

-They select a specialist area that the bank should represent and ask the public to nominate people from the chosen field.
+They pick a specialist area that the bank should represent and ask the public to nominate people from the chosen field.

 For example, in 2015, someone who works in visual arts was needed for the next £20 note.

-590 people were suggested, these included painters, sculptors and printmakers.
+An impressive 590 people were suggested, including painters, sculptors and printmakers.